stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/quota.md

 # Enforcing Resources Quotas

-With Tenant Operator Bill the cluster-admin can set and enforce resource quotas and limits for tenants.
+With Tenant-Operator Bill the cluster-admin can set and enforce resource quotas and limits for tenants.

 ## Assigning Resource Quotas